wal-e/wal-e/README.rst

   recovery process more expensive (has to do more seeking to do recovery).
 The question is: is the increased speed of fetching a WAL segment dominated by recovery time, or vice-versa?
+* Ask pgsql-hackers about a pg_cancel_backup() function
+* Sane error messages, such as on Ctrl-C or during errors.